 }

-Nothing fancy here (this is close to what the Selenium docs show), other than to note what network name (bridged by default) is used (some-tests
+Nothing fancy here (this is close to what the Selenium docs show), other than to note what network name (bridged by default) is used (some-tests) because it will be used later when running dotnet test.

 docker-compose.some-tests.yml